 ODOR CONTROL SCRUBBERS COME IN DIFFERENT TYPES

-are one type of odor control scrubber and they are designed to meet specifically to treat the levels of air contaminants but like many types of processes there are different types and options as to the method of treating an air emission or gas odor source.
-These different types of chemical odor control scrubbers include “single stage” and two stage chemical scrubbers also referred to as a “dual pass” chemical odor control scrubber.
-Both of these types of odor control scrubbers utilize chemical reagents or a liquid water re-circulation process to achieve results.
-A very common type of chemical scrubber is a “hydrogen sulfide (H2S) scrubber” or H2S scrubber and is utilized at Industrial water process plants and municipal water treatment plants.
-Hydrogen sulfide gas is extracted during the water purification process and the gas is released to the air from a process called “degasification”.
-In water treatment involving reverse osmosis or membrane filtration degasification normally follows post filtration to remove dissolved gases to enhance the treatment process and raise the pH of the water without additional chemical usage.
-The off gases that are removed often contain high levels of hydrogen sulfide (H2S) and carbon dioxide (CO2) and if left untreated create a corrosive condition for the surrounding equipment, a noxious odor, and it can create a hazardous condition for workers if levels are above 1 PPM (parts per million).
+Industrial chemical odor control scrubbers are one type of odor control scrubber designed specifically to treat the levels of air contaminants.
+Still, like many processes, there are different types and options for treating an air emission or gas odor source.
+These other chemical odor control scrubbers include “single-stage” and two-stage chemical scrubbers, also called “dual pass” chemical odor control scrubbers.
+Both odor control scrubbers utilize chemical reagents or a liquid water re-circulation process to achieve results.
+A very common chemical scrubber is a “hydrogen sulfide (H2S) scrubber” or H2S scrubber and is utilized at industrial and municipal water treatment plants.
+Hydrogen sulfide gas is extracted during the water purification process, and the gas is released into the air from a process called “degasification.”
+Water treatment involving reverse osmosis or membrane filtration degasification typically follows post-filtration to remove dissolved gases to enhance the treatment process and raise the pH of the water without additional chemical usage.
+The off gases that are removed often contain high levels of hydrogen sulfide (H2S) and carbon dioxide (CO2) and, if left untreated, create a corrosive condition for the surrounding equipment, a noxious odor, and it can create a hazardous situation for workers if levels are above 1 PPM (parts per million).